Visit Myanmar and Explore the Golden Triangle

 The notorious Golden Triangle

-Return to Thailand.
-Continue to the Golden Triangle, the place where the borders of Laos, Thailand and Myanmar meet.
+After lunch we will continue to the Golden Triangle, the place where the borders of Laos, Thailand and Myanmar meet.
 Visit the Hall of Opium*, an excellent museum that tells the history of the use of opium, poppy cultivation, and the opium trade in the Golden Triangle.
 Throughout the 1960s to the early 1990s, the area of the Golden Triangle supplied most of the world’s heroin.
-In the past, this area was a battleground of drug lords and various armed groups.
+In the past, this area was a lawless battleground of drug lords and various armed groups.
 Most visitors spend between one-and-a-half and two hours at this amazing museum.
 It is an interactive and educational museum, one of the best in Thailand.
 The Hall of Opium is a project of the Mae Fah Luang Foundation.